Cinnamon and Kale

 Oatmeal banana bread

-Oat flour banana bread is relatively moist cake which will store in an airtight container for 2-3 days without spoiling.
+Oat flour banana bread is delicious moist loaf cake which can be stored in an airtight container for 2-3 days without spoiling.
 It also freezes well.
 You can either freeze the whole loaf, or freeze individual slices with baking paper between to stop them sticking.
 That way you can pop a slice out when you fancy a sweet, healthy snack:)

 You can also follow me on Pinterest and Facebook.